Author

 The best cold plunge under $2,000: Ice Barrel, stock tanks, and dropship inflatables compared.
 What you give up, and when to buy a chiller separately.

-Quick answer: Under $2,000 the honest picks are an Ice Barrel around $1,200, a stock tank for roughly $100 to $500, or a DIY chest freezer conversion.
+Quick answer: Under $2,000 the honest picks are an Ice Barrel ($1,149.99 for the 300, $1,749.99 for the flagship 500), a stock tank for roughly $100 to $500, or a DIY chest freezer conversion.
 All of them skip the built-in chiller, so you either haul ice or add a separate chiller later.
 If cold, clean water year round matters more than sticker price, spend the budget on a solid tub plus a right-sized chiller, not a pretty inflatable with an underpowered one.

 Cold PlungeBudgetRoundupIce BarrelBuying Guide